zfrakes/Note-Taker/README.md

 * CSS
 * db.json
 * JavaScript
-* Node
+* Node.Js
 * Bootstrap
+* jQuery

 ## Launch
-To launch this application run node server.js in your terminal or copy and paste the following link in your browser.
+To launch this application clone repo onto your computer and then run node server.js in your terminal.
+You can also copy and paste the following link in your browser.

 https://safe-lowlands-48369.herokuapp.com/